 Beans.-The beans in common use are mostly English, Egyptian, and Königsberg.
 English are generally preferred, and usually command a higher price, but both Königsberg and Egyptians are very extensively used, and so long as they are clean and dry it is very doubtful in practice whether any difference can be recognized in their feeding value.
 Old English beans are preferred to new, because they are generally harder and drier, but many people prefer new Egyptian to old, because they are less damaged by weevils, and they are as hard as the old in consequence of the washing and drying they undergo.
 Whatever kind is used they should be thoroughly dry, sound, and clean.

-Beans are much too rich in nitrogenous constituents to be used alone, but they are most valuable in combination, and are the usual means whereby the albuminoid ratio of foods deficient in nitrogenous matter is raised.
+Beans are much too rich in nitrogenous constituents to be used alone, but they are most valuable in combination, and are the usual means vol. III.